jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 | Hardware         | 2.7 GHz Intel Core i7 |
 | Operating System | Mac OS X              |

+~~_JR: I know what you're running at home :smile:_~~

 ### reduce

-In this benchmark we implemented sum as a reduce over 1000 numbers.
+In this benchmark we implemented sum as a reduce over 1000 numbers.  _JR: Might be nice to include the source for the `source` function here_

 #### native